Vector theory of gravity: Universe without black holes and solution of dark energy problem: Contents of the Universe

 Perhaps at the Big Bang the gravitational waves have been generated upto the Planck frequency.
 However, states of the constituent fermions are filled up to a much higher frequency which is determined by their coupling constant.
 Such frequency can not be predicted in the framework of the present theory.

 Constituent fermions have both positive and negative energy states.
-The number of negative energy states which are filled at the Big Bang is greater than those with positive energy.
-So that the net energy of the graviton gas is negative.
-Probably shortly after the Big Bang the negative energy of the graviton gas has been transferred to the kinetic energy of the Universe expansion (the first term in the right hand side of Eq. (\ref{hd})) and the number of negative and positive energy states that are filled became equal.
+The net energy of the graviton gas produced at the Big Bang is negative.
+Probably shortly after the Big Bang the negative energy of the graviton gas has been transferred to the kinetic energy of the Universe expansion (the first term in the right hand side of Eq. (\ref{hd})) and the negative and positive energy states became filled symmetrically.
 This subject, however, requires detail analysis of cosmological models and is beyond the scope of our paper.